Donnanjoki/fullstackopen/Part - 1/notes.md

 > .
 If properties from the previous state objects have not been changed, they simply need to be copied, which is done by copying those properties into a new object and setting that as the new state.

 > .
 Even if mutating state appears to work in some cases, it can lead to problems that are very hard to debug.

+# OLD REACT

+> .
+Before the addition of hooks, there was no way to add state to functional components - is components required state they had to be defined as class components using javascript class syntax.

+> .
+Even though functional components are the future of REACT, its still important to learn the class syntax.

+## Debugging REACT APPLICATIONS

+> .
+A large part of a typical developer's time is spent on debugging and reading existing code.
+> .
+Hence trying to figure out how something works, and why something is broken.

+> .
+If and when your code fails to compile and your browser lights up with errors - dont write any more code but rather find and fix the problem immediately.

+> . old-school, print-based debugging is always a good idea -

+# If the component is not working as intended then start printing its variables out to the console.
+In order for this to be effective, we must transform our function into the less compact form and receive the entire props object without destructuring it immediately.

+# When using console.log also separate the things you want to log to the console with a comma rather than combining them with a plus operator (JAVA-like fashion).

+# In this way the separated items will all be available in the browser console for further inspection.

+# Another way to debug is using the command "debugger" anywhere in the code.
+The execution will pause once it arrives at a point where the debugger command gets executed:

+# By going to the Console tab, it is easy to inspect the current state of variables: Once the cause of the bug is discovered you can remove the debugger command and refresh the page.

+# You can also access the debugger without the debugger command by adding breakpoints in the sources tab.
+Inspecting the values of the component's variables can be done in the Scope-section:

+# Developer tools tab can be used to inspect the different React elements in the application, along with their state and props:

+## Event Handling Revisited

+Note Event handlers always have to be a function or a reference to a function.
+We must never mutate state directly in React.

+## A function that returns a function

+> .
+Another way to define an event handler is to use a function that returns a function.

+# Do not define components within components

+> .
+Never define components inside other components - as this provides no benefits and leads to many unpleasant problems.
+> .
+Another issues is that REACT treats a component defined inside it as a new component in every render - hence making it impossible for REACT to optimize the component.